ddrcode/ddr-ecma5/README.md

 a test of the library itself.
 All tests are using [QUnit](https://github.com/jquery/qunit) framework.

 ## Is it stable?
 Yes it is!
-The library development started at the end beginning of 2010 and each feature of it has been properly tested.
+The library development started at the beginning of 2010 and each feature of it has been properly tested.
 Version 1.2 of the library contains all ECMAScript 5 methods which can be implemented with ECMAScript 3 features - means no new methods will be added.
 Currently the author focuses only on the stability and performance of the library.